komasn/guitar/index.md

   {% endfor %}
 </ul>

-{% for category in site.categories %}
+{% for category in page.categories %}
   <h3>{{ category[0] }}</h3>
   <ul>
     {% for post in category[1] %}